 The Dimarzio Fast Track 1

-Coil splitting is when you use a switch to shut off one of the coils in your humbucker pickup.
-We split a humbucker because doing so will give us single coil tones.
+Coil-splitting is when you use a switch to deactivate one of the coils in your humbucker, giving you tones similar to a single-coil pickup.

 We will need a switch to turn one of the coils on and off.
 There are two primary types of switches that we usually use: the push-pull or the mini-toggle.
 For this article, we are going to use a push-pull pot because it allows our mod to be reversible, but you can use a toggle switch if you would like.